Dig a Canal Away From the Ocean

 Gravity differs where you are on Earth, as shown in the geoid model.

 For example, mountains have more mass than valleys.
 As a result, gravity at the Rocky Mountains is relatively stronger to other locations on Earth.

 Gravity on the Earth’s surface ranges from 9.7639 m/s2 in Peru to 9.8337 m/s2 in the Arctic.

 This also means that our planet is actually very bumpy and non-uniform.
-It’s not a sphere.
-It’s not as smooth that most people tend to think it is.
+As you can see in this 3D Geoid Viewer, it’s not a sphere and not as smooth that most people tend to think it is.